 Are you a farmer or rancher who would benefit from a conservation mentor?
 Tell us about you and your operation to find out how you can become part of our free mentorship program for underserved farmers and ranchers.

-Award-winning, conservation-minded landowners will soon be sharing their knowledge by serving as mentors for historically underserved farmers and ranchers.
+Award-winning, conservation-minded landowners are sharing their knowledge by serving as mentors for historically underserved farmers and ranchers.

 Since 2003, the Sand County Foundation’s Leopold Conservation Award has recognized nearly 150 farmers, ranchers and forestland owners nationwide for their efforts to improve soil health, water quality and wildlife habitat.

-A $250,000 Conservation Collaboration Grant from the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) will fund Sand County Foundation’s two-year pilot project to promote conservation outreach by its award recipients.
+A $250,000 Conservation Collaboration Grant from the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) is funding Sand County Foundation’s two-year pilot project to promote conservation outreach by its award recipients.

 “Leopold Conservation Award recipients are ambassadors who regularly discuss the importance of agricultural conservation with their peers and the general public.
 This project will empower our network of award recipients to share a range of knowledge, from how to apply for an NRCS conservation program to technical assistance, with an important audience,” said Dr. Heidi Peterson, Sand County Foundation’s Vice President of Agricultural Research and Conservation.